VeryGoodOpenSource/very_good_cli/site/docs/commands/check_licenses.md

 ### `skip-packages`

-Skips packages from having there licenses checked.
+Skips packages from having their licenses checked.
 Skipped packages will not be checked against `allowed` or `forbidden` licenses.

 #### Example usage: